poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 * the Raspberry Pi
 * the shield on top and the AC plugged
 * a wire from the shield to the motor you want to configure
+* a ethernet cable going from the Raspberry Pi to your computer or your router

 ![XL-320 configuration ; one motor at a time](img/motor_one_by_one.jpg)